What is a device ID?

-A Device ID is a string of numbers and letters that identifies every individual smartphone or tablet in the world.
+A device ID is a unique, anonymized string of numbers and letters that identifies every individual smartphone or tablet in the world.
 It is stored on the mobile device and can be retrieved by any app that is downloaded and installed.
 Apps typically retrieve the ID for identification when talking to servers.